-What are the best lithium stocks to watch?
+What are the top lithium stocks to watch?

 The rise of electric vehicles means demand for lithium has more than doubled over the last decade.
-We have a look at the lithium market and outline the top lithium stocks to watch.
+Have a look at the lithium market and discover more about some of the top lithium stocks to watch.

 What is the outlook for lithium?